Aje Aware | People

 A Commitment to People

-Aje and AJE ATHLETICA are also members of Supplier Ethical Data Exchange (SEDEX), an online platform where we identify, manage, and assess our social and environmental supply chain risks.
+Aje is a member of the Supplier Ethical Data Exchange (SEDEX), an online platform that helps us identify, manage, and assess social and environmental risks within our supply chain.

 Aje and AJE ATHLETICA have always celebrated and respected the craftsmanship, techniques and care required to create its unique garments, with Aje historically working alongside pattern makers and garment workers in a dedicated Bali studio.